All the home goods you should buy at Way Day, Wayfair's biggest sale of the year - CNN Underscored

 Henckels makes some of the best knives out there, and if it’s time to replace some cheap in-the-meantime grocery store knives, this is the way to go.
 Twenty knives will get you a long way when it comes to kitchen prep, and the self-sharpening block is a massively convenient bonus.

-Fairfield Round 30-inch Table ($719.99, originally $1,065; wayfair.com)
+Fairfield Round 30-Inch Table ($719.99, originally $1,065; wayfair.com)

 It’s hard to find a durable dining table that holds its own with inclement weather, whether that’s rain or gusting winds — and still even more difficult to find one that looks good doing it.
 This woven table makes for an assembly-free, stylish update to your patio and can seat eight comfortably.